WHO ARE THE FAKERS?

 These studies taught me how to connect people with artistic work and participate in creating meaning.
 This involves empathizing with the different types of audiences, understanding and providing them with the tools to appropriate and experience the piece of art.

-Jason Vernon, FAKERS research assistant
+Jason Vernon as Calvin, FAKERS research assistant

 Jason is a fourth year undergraduate student at the University of Iowa, majoring in Theatre Arts, minoring in Dance, and pursuing a certificate in Social Justice and the Performing Arts.
 He joined FAKERS CLUB in the summer of 2025 as a research assistant.
 He is a recipient of the Independent Creative Research by Undergraduates fellowship, funded by the Office of Undergraduate Research.
 Jason is also the 2025/26 Marcia Thayer Scholar, an award given to one undergraduate student who demonstrates excellence in more than one performing art.
 Previously, Jason has collaborated with Stephanie Miracle at the UIowa Dance Gala, on the piece since we have come this far, how do we get back?
 Which was also presented at RADfest in Kalamazoo, MI.
 Other credits include UIowa's mainstage productions of Dance Nation by Clare Barron, and Shakespeare's Macbeth.